caseybetts/SciTec_LSTM_Challenge/readme.md

 - **LSTM Hidden Size (`hidden_size`) and Number of Layers (`num_layers`):** Larger hidden sizes and more layers increase model capacity but also increase the risk of overfitting and require more computation.
 - **Sensor Embedding Dimension (`sensor_embed_dim`):** Larger embedding dimensions can capture more complex sensor-specific information but increase the number of model parameters.
 - **Data Size:** The code uses batching and windowing to handle potentially large datasets.
 However, very large datasets might require distributed training or more sophisticated data loading strategies.
-- **Hardware:** The code is written to utilize GPUs if available, which significantly speeds up training.
-For very large models or datasets, specialized hardware (e.g., TPUs) might be necessary.
 - **Inference Speed:** Inference speed is affected by the model size and sequence length.
 For real-time applications, model optimization techniques (e.g., quantization, pruning) might be needed.

 ## 4. Comparison to Baseline Performance